vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/14_Tantra_Mantra_Chakras_and_Kundalini.md

 • This awakens all possible mantric powers and sounds in the crown chakra.

-One can bring in additional Shakti mantras as taught for the Mantra Purusha, like adding the mantra *Hrãṁ* to each chakra petal sound for opening up its energy.
-One can also use a Devata \(deity\) mantra for the letter of each petal like *Oṁ Aṁ Namaâ Śivàya*.
+One can bring in additional Shakti mantras as taught for the Mantra Purusha, like adding the mantra *Hrīṁ* to each chakra petal sound for opening up its energy.
+One can also use a Devata \(deity\) mantra for the letter of each petal like *Oṁ Aṁ Namaḥ Śivāya*.
 This is a very powerful devotional practice.

 ## Kundalini Chakra Mantra Yoga

 This powerful method of Mantra Yoga emphasizes the central sounds of the chakras \(the bijas of their respective elements\) along with Shakti mantras.
 It does not consider the sounds of the petals of the chakras.

-The Kundalini is aroused with the fiery mantra - *Hïṁ* - along with the mantra for the chakra.
+The Kundalini is aroused with the fiery mantra - *Hūṁ* - along with the mantra for the chakra.
 The awakened Kundalini fire purifies and dissolves the elemental powers of each chakra, allowing our awareness to ascend to the next chakra.
 It also purifies the corresponding sense and motor organs, dissolving our ego attachment to them.
 In this process, one goes through the chakras from below to above starting with the root chakra.
 However, one must be ready for such a process by purification of one's life style and emotional nature as a foundation for the practice to really work.
 Otherwise, such strong mantras can be disturbing.2
-Oṁ Laṁ Hïṁ Purifies the earth element in the root chakra   Oṁ Vaṁ Hïṁ Purifies the water element in the sex chakra   Oṁ Raṁ Hïṁ Purifies the fire element in the navel chakra   Oṁ Yaṁ Hïṁ Purifies the air element in the heart chakra   Oṁ Haṁ Hïṁ Purifies the ether element in the throat chakra   Oṁ Kṣaṁ Hïṁ Purifies the mind in the third eye   Oṁ Oṁ Hïṁ Purifies consciousness in the head chakra
+Oṁ Laṁ Hūṁ Purifies the earth element in the root chakra   Oṁ Vaṁ Hūṁ Purifies the water element in the sex chakra   Oṁ Raṁ Hūṁ Purifies the fire element in the navel chakra   Oṁ Yaṁ Hūṁ Purifies the air element in the heart chakra   Oṁ Haṁ Hūṁ Purifies the ether element in the throat chakra   Oṁ Kṣaṁ Hūṁ Purifies the mind in the third eye   Oṁ Oṁ Hūṁ Purifies consciousness in the head chakra

-One can also repeat the bija mantras silently along with the breath for greater effect, for example: *Oṁ Laṁ Laṁ Laṁ Hïṁ Hïṁ Hïṁ Hïṁ*\!
+One can also repeat the bija mantras silently along with the breath for greater effect, for example: *Oṁ Laṁ Laṁ Laṁ Hūṁ Hūṁ Hūṁ Hūṁ*\!

-After this procedure is completed, one can bring the consciousness of the Divine Self into each of the chakras, starting from above with the chakra mantra plus *Haṁsaâ So'haṁ Svàhà*, the great Purusha mantra.
+After this procedure is completed, one can bring the consciousness of the Divine Self into each of the chakras, starting from above with the chakra mantra plus *Haṁsaḥ So'haṁ Svāhā*, the great Purusha mantra.
 This draws the Soma or lunar nectar down to balance the Kundalini fire's ascent.
 It also requires that one has placed one's sense of happiness, love and devotion in the Divine presence within.
-Oṁ Oṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the crown chakra and pure consciousness   Oṁ Kṣaṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the third eye and mind   Oṁ Haṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the throat chakra and ether element   Oṁ Yaṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the heart chakra and air element   Oṁ Raṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the fire chakra and the fire element   Oṁ Vaṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the water chakra and the water element   Oṁ Laṁ Haṁsaâ So'haṁ Svàhà Energizes the consciousness of the Divine Self or Atman in the earth chakra and the earth element
+Oṁ Oṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the crown chakra and pure consciousness   Oṁ Kṣaṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the third eye and mind   Oṁ Haṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the throat chakra and ether element   Oṁ Yaṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the heart chakra and air element   Oṁ Raṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the fire chakra and the fire element   Oṁ Vaṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the water chakra and the water element   Oṁ Laṁ Haṁsaḥ So'haṁ Svāhā Energizes the consciousness of the Divine Self or Atman in the earth chakra and the earth element

-One can add the lunar mantra *Śrãṁ* for greater effect as: *Oṁ Oṁ Śrãṁ Haṁsaâ So'haṁ Svàhà, Oṁ Kṣaṁ Śrãṁ Haṁsaâ So'haṁ Svàhà*, and so on down the chakras.
+One can add the lunar mantra *Śrīṁ* for greater effect as: *Oṁ Oṁ Śrīṁ Haṁsaḥ So'haṁ Svāhā, Oṁ Kṣaṁ Śrīṁ Haṁsaḥ So'haṁ Svāhā*, and so on down the chakras.
 This aids in the descent of Soma, which is a lunar power.

-Deity mantras can be added to these chakra mantras \(here counting from the root chakra up\) like *Oṁ Laṁ Namaâ Śivàya *or* Oṁ Vaṁ Namaâ Śivàya*.
-Shakti bijas can be added like *Oṁ Oṁ Aiṁ Klãṁ Sauâ*, *Oṁ Kṣaṁ Aiṁ Klãṁ Sauâ *\(here counting from the crown chakra down\).
+Deity mantras can be added to these chakra mantras \(here counting from the root chakra up\) like *Oṁ Laṁ Namaḥ Śivāya *or* Oṁ Vaṁ Namaḥ Śivāya*.
+Shakti bijas can be added like *Oṁ Oṁ Aiṁ Klīṁ Sauḥ*, *Oṁ Kṣaṁ Aiṁ Klīṁ Sauḥ *\(here counting from the crown chakra down\).
 These are but a few examples.

 Such chakra mantras work better combined with the breath, for example, with one breath per mental recitation of the overall mantra.
 The number of mantra pranayama recitations per chakra can be gradually increased, with seven as a good number to begin with.3 These secrets are passed on in individualized sadhana.
 This twofold process is similar to the energy balancing of the Fire below and the Moon above taught already, but occurs at a more internal level of practice, aiming at the Sushumna or central channel itself.